luispcunha/ampl2fy/README.md

 # Usage

 - Follow the link on the console to login to Spotify.
 Then, you will be prompted for a playlist URL (such as https://music.apple.com/us/playlist/talking-heads-influences/pl.843aa9cdc41d447690088ad920086378), and a namesake private playlist will be added to your library with the songs of the Apple Music playlist.
 - The Spotify track that matches the Apple Music song is found by searching for tracks by name and artist.
 The first result that has a similar duration is used.
-However, due to song titles not always being consistent between both services, sometimes a matching song can't be found, in which case no song will be added to the playlist.
+However, due to song titles not always being consistent between both services, sometimes a matching song can't be found.
+Songs without a match are not added to the playlist.